gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 The IDEDependenciesExtractor will need to continue using type+classifier (until we normalise this for ivy repositories as well).

 We cannot deprecate the use of classifier='sources' until we map type='source' for ivy repositories as well.

+## Support for kerberos and custom authentication

+* GRADLE-2335: Provide the ability to implement a custom HTTP authentication scheme for repository access

+## Correct naming of resolved native binaries

+* GRADLE-2211: Resolved binary executables and libraries do not use the platform specific naming scheme

+## Project dependencies in generated poms use correct artifactIds

+* GRADLE-443: Generated POM dependencies do not respect custom artifactIds

+## Handle pom-only modules in mavenLocal

+* GRADLE-2034: Existence of pom file requires that declared artifacts can be found in the same repository